hauptem/F5-Multisite-Dashboard/INSTALLATION.md

 **Note:** After running this script, you can manually customize aliases by modifying the `datagroup-dashboard-pool-alias` data group to provide user-friendly display names.

+## Optional capability: iCall Dashboard Pool Sync Script

+An iCall script that will periodically refresh the pool and alias datagroups with the current LTM pool configuration.

+📋 **[iCall Script](/iCall%20Datagroup%20Sync/README.md)** - Step-by-step setup instructions for both Dashboard Front-end and API-Host components

 ---

 ### Create Required Pools